localgovdrupal/docs/docs/src/contributing/README.md

 Having an account on Drupal.org is useful for many reasons.

-1. It allows you to post and reply to issues in issue queues on Drupal.org.
+1. It allows you to post and reply to issues in issue queues on Drupal.org
-2. You can create an organisation page to promote your organisation's involvement in Drupal and Drupal projects.
+2. You can create an organisation page to promote your organisation's involvement in Drupal and Drupal projects
-3. You can link your personal user account to your organisation page and to issues and contributions you make.
+3. You can link your personal user account to your organisation page and to issues and contributions you make
-4. It allows us to promote the organisations and people that support the LocalGov Drupal project.
+4. It allows us to promote the organisations and people that support the LocalGov Drupal project

 The main LocalGov Drupal project is posted at [https://www.drupal.org/project/localgov](https://www.drupal.org/project/localgov).
 We would like to list all subscribing councils and suppliers on the LocalGov Drupal project page to demonstrate the support and encourage more organisations and people to get involved.